 If you are at a low point, remember that suffering does not have the last word.
 In Jesus, the resurrection and the victory of God have the last word.
 Keep trusting him.

 Lord, thank you so much for the times when I have cried out to you and been saved; trusted in you and not been disappointed.
 Help me in times of suffering to keep trusting in you.

 Grow in authority through the battles and blessingsMark 1:1-28

 Pippa and I watched a video of Billy Graham preaching in Los Angeles in 1963.
 The film is in black and white.
 He preaches from the Authorised Version of the Bible.
-But even after fifty years there is power in the message.
+But even after over half a century, there is power in the message.
 What is most striking of all is the authority with which he speaks.
 This kind of authority is a reflection of the supreme authority of Jesus.

 In this passage, we see that God prepared Jesus through the spiritual highs and lows in the blessings and battles he experienced.

 Mark is the shortest Gospel.
 It covers three weeks of Jesus’ actions and twenty minutes of his words.
 It is the liveliest Gospel; it races from event to event with an air of breathless excitement.
 It is the urgent announcement of the good news of Jesus Christ.